 The JCVB will work diligently to update our calendar of events as we receive information on postponements and cancellations.
 In an effort to inform our visitors and residents, provided below is an update on closures and recommended precautions:

-- Jefferson Parish will adhere to the most current announcement limiting gatherings to no more than 50 people, and closing casinos, gyms, health clubs and movie theaters.
+- Jefferson Parish will adhere to the most current announcement by Governor Jon Bel Edwards.
 These measures are necessary as the Centers for Disease Control and Prevention is advising stricter measures to better slow the spread of COVID-19.

 - The JCVB team remains in contact with our local tourism and hospitality industry partners receiving up-to-date information on the status of their business.